The Boxer (album)

 The Boxer is the debut solo album by Kele Okereke, the lead singer of British indie rock band Bloc Party.
 Okereke released the album under the professional name of Kele on 21 June 2010.

+Release

 As promotion, he uploaded the songs "Rise" and "Walk Tall" to his personal website on 13 May.
 The first single from The Boxer was "Tenderoni", released on 14 June, and the second, "Everything You Wanted", on 16 August.
 The album's third single "On the Lam" was released on 25 October.

 The album was released by Wichita Recordings worldwide, except for the US and Canada (Glassnote Records), Australia (a co-release with Shock Records and Co-Op) and Japan (a co-release with Hostess Entertainment).
 Vinyl copies of the album were released by Wichita and Polydor.

 The digital and Japanese versions of the album included bonus tracks and remixes in addition to the standard 10 tracks.